Jiuta Wainiqolo: Nabua Rugby Club

 Wainiqolo returned to Fiji, and was advised by his high school coach, Nacanieli Saumi, to join Nabua Rugby Club.
 After a few matches, he was spotted by a senior Fiji Rugby official and Fijiana coach to the Tokyo Olympics, Saiasi Fuli, who had him join the Suva Rugby Club in which he played his first match against Nadi in the 2019 Skipper Cup season.

 Fiji Drua

 Slowly regaining momentum in his rise after the 2019 Skipper Cup season, Wainiqolo was called up by Fiji Drua coach, Senirusi Seruvakula, for the 2019 National Rugby Championship.
-He made his debut against Sydney Rams in round 4 on September 21 in Churchill Park, Lautoka, but managed his first try against Melbourne Raising in round 6 on October 5 in Casey Fields, Melbourne, scoring a 50-meter try, in which he sliced and slipped through 5 players to touch down under the post.
-He made about 2 more appearances for the Drua before he got his first call-up for the Flying Fijians match against the Barbarians on the 16 November, played at Twickenham, London, England.
+He made his debut against Sydney Rams in round 4 on 21 September in Churchill Park, Lautoka, but managed his first try against Melbourne Raising in round 6 on 5 October in Casey Fields, Melbourne, scoring a 50-meter try, in which he sliced and slipped through 5 players to touch down under the post.
+He made about 2 more appearances for the Drua before he got his first call-up for the Flying Fijians match against the Barbarians on 16 November, played at Twickenham, London, England.